epfl-dlab/entity-matchers/README.md

   2. `DATASET_ROOT`: path to the directory that contains the dataset you need.
 For example, assume you want to run the main experiment on the DBP_en_YG_en_15K, and you have downloaded the datasets in your `~/Downloads` folder, then `DATASET_ROOT` should be: `~/Downloads/entity-matchers-dataset/RealEA` (note that there must be no final slash).
-  3. `DATASET`: the name of the dataset, in the example above `DBP_en_YG_en_15K`.
+  3. `DATASET`: the name of the dataset, in the example below `DB-YG-15K`.
   4. `DATASET_DIVISION`: the dataset division in folds, in our experiments `721_5folds` which stands for 70% test, 20% train, 10% validation, in 5 random folds (in order to repeat the same experiment 5 times, for robustness).
-The only time when you shall specify a different argument than 721_5folds is when runnign experiments with the `increasing_seed` dataset: in such case, it is enough to use as argument `631_5folds/SEED` where `SEED` is any among `1_seed`, `5_seed`, `10_seed`, `20_seed`, `30_seed`.
+The only time when you shall specify a different argument than 721_5folds is when running experiments with the `SupRealEA` or `SupRealEA_New` datasets. in such case:
+  - Use `631_5folds/SEED` where `SEED` is among `1_seed`, `5_seed`, `10_seed`, `20_seed`, `30_seed` for `SupRealEA`
+  - Use `0_18_91_1folds/SEED` where `SEED` is among `0_seed`, `1_seed`, `25_seed`, `50_seed`, `75_seed`, `89_seed` for `SupRealEA_New`
   5. `OUT_FOLDER`: folder where you want to store the output of the approach (and the final alignments).
-We recommend you create an `output/`  folder in the root directory of the repository, and for every experiment you create its own subfolder (like `output/RealEA/DBP_en_YG_en_15K` and so on).
+We recommend you create an `output/`  folder in the root directory of the repository, and for every experiment you create its own subfolder (like `output/RealEA/DB-YG-15K` and so on).
-  6. `GPU_ID`: (only for RDGCN, BootEA, BERT-INT, TransEdge) mention it only if you have more than one GPU on your machine (ids are integers starting from zero, check for them using the command `nvidia-smi`).
+  6. `GPU_ID`: (only for RDGCN, BootEA, BERT-INT, TransEdge) mention it only if you one GPU on your machine (ids are integers starting from zero, check for them using the command `nvidia-smi`).
 If you are running PARIS, or if you have one or no GPU at all, do not use the argument `--gpu` in the first place.
   7. `MAIN_FILE`: the main file for embeddings experiments:
   - `../../OpenEA_Mod/run/main_from_args.py` for RDGCN and BootEA.
   - `../../bert-int/run_full_bert.py` for BERT-INT.
   - `../../TransEdge/code/transedge_ea.py` for TransEdge.
   If you are running PARIS do not use the argument `--main_embeds`.
   8. `DESC_FILE`: only needed for the BERT-INT experiments with crosslingual datasets.
-You can find the file with the descriptions where you downloaded the datasets, under `Descriptions/BERT_INT_DESC.pkl`.
+You can find the file with the descriptions where you downloaded the datasets, under `Descriptions/desc_{dataset}.pkl`.
   9. `ARGUMENTS_FILE`: useful only if you are running BootEA, RDGCN, BERT-INT or TransEdge, use the correct hyper parameter file that you can find under `/src/experiments/args_best`.
 If you are running PARIS, do not use this argument.
   10. `use_func`: Use this flag if you want to run the modified version of BootEA that use the relation functionalities to compute the alignment loss.
 If you don't specifiy the flag the classic BootEA will be run
   11. `LOG_FILE.log`: file where the output will be written.
 At the end of the log file you will find the F1-score of the run.

 Finally, note that, when running RDGCN, it is necessary to specify the location of the word embeddings file  (`wiki-news-300d-1M.vec`): in order to do so, open the directory `src/experiments/args_best`, modify the `rdgcn_args_*.json` files putting the absolute path of the word embeddings as param `word_embeds`.

-Just to give an example, assuming that we want to replicate the result of the paper's Table 3 for DB-YG-15K, then the following command will do the job:
+Just to give an example, assuming that we want to replicate the result of the paper's Table 5 for DB-YG-15K, then the following command will do the job:
 ```
 python3 -u ../run_experiment.py \
         --method RDGCN \
         --root_dataset ~/Downloads/entity-matchers-dataset/RealEA \
-        --dataset DBP_en_YG_en_15K \
+        --dataset DB-YG-15K \
         --dataset_division 721_5folds \
         --out_folder output/RealEA/RDGCN_DBP_YG_15K \
         --gpu 0 \